 Floors including sub-floors

 Repair category 1

-Notes Sections of flooring are loose/uneven.
-It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.
+Notes It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.
+Sections of flooring were found to be uneven and off level in places.
+Due to the